by David Taylor

 By 2 August Naples was deemed secure and the Hamiltons took a parting look back at the city which had been their home, at the volcano over which Sir William had scrambled, and at the narrow roads and tall palazzi where post-republic recriminations and executions had swept away most of their circle and domestic bliss.

-some recriminations of their own: Lord and Lady
+had to face some recriminations of their own: Lord and

-Elgin met them in Palermo and the latter stated that
+Lady Elgin met them in Palermo and the latter stated

 dominated by Emma.
 Lord Elgin was unimpressed by Sir